dimasmith/mkdocs-tutorial/docs/docs/architecture/views/diagrams.md

 ## PlantUML external

+!!! warning "External PlantUML files are not supported"

-Using PlantUML with embedded code is not supported yet.
+    Please note that loading puml from external files is not supported yet.
+    Kudos to `mkdocs_puml` plugin: they are [planning](https://github.com/MikhailKravets/mkdocs_puml/issues/89) to enhance it.

 ```
 --8<-- "context.puml"